kaysting/osu-score-cache/README.md

 This project was created primarily for use with [osu!complete](https://osucomplete.org), but other devs might find it useful.

+Please use this service for good, not evil.
+Do not attempt to circumvent rate limits or abuse the service in any other way.
+Please [reach out to Kayla](mailto:kayla@kaysting.dev) with any questions or concerns.
+Bad actors will be IP-banned.

 ## Why would I use this over the osu!
 API?

 This project mirrors and expands on osu!'s [Get Scores](https://osu.ppy.sh/docs/#get-scores102) API endpoint by: